Recount Procedures (California Elections Code Sec. 15600-15634)

 The cost of a recount depends on the number of precincts to be recounted and the time it takes the elections office to gather together the ballots and materials specified in the Request for Recount.

 The estimated cost of a particular recount is calculated at the time that the elections office receives the request for the recount.
 The actual cost may change from day to day, depending on the requirement to provide additional supervision, security, or legal counsel.
-It will take an estimated five days to complete a recount of thirty precincts.

 Payment for a recount is by cash, cashier’s check, or certified check.